Understanding North Carolina's Income Tax System

 North Carolina taxpayers often make these errors:

-- Assuming all income is taxed at 4.25%: Remember to account for deductions
+- Assuming all income is taxed at 4.25%: Remember to subtract the NC standard deduction (or itemized deductions) before applying the rate

 - Forgetting about estimated payments: Self-employed individuals must pay quarterly